Preparing today’s students for tomorrow’s world

 - Association for Supervision and Curriculum Development (ASCD)

 - International Literacy Association (formerly International Reading Association)

 - Advancement Via Individual Determination (AVID)

 - International Society for Technology in Education (ISTE)

 USD 475 doesn’t just place teachers in classrooms; we work to equip them with the tools necessary to be successful.
 We offer opportunities for growth through:

 USD 475 offers a three-year mentoring program for teachers new to the profession, as well as a two-year mentoring program for experienced teachers that are new to the district.
 Teachers new to the profession are assigned a mentor that will work personally with them for their first two years of teaching.
 Four meetings are held throughout the year with mentors and mentees, facilitated by the District Mentoring Program Facilitators.
 The mentor will also check in with mentees at least once a week.

-Executive Director of Human Resources manages the employment and employment process for the district.
+Executive Director of Personnel Services manages the employment and employment process for the district.
 All employee matters are directed to Human Resources such as payroll, employment verification, and retirement.